BP steps up spill payments protest with ad campaign

 The company’s case against the compensation payouts was backed by a group of accountancy professors last month.

-But BP says the nature of the disputed compensation payments - many small, individual payouts - means that recovering them through further litigation would be next to impossible.
+However, BP has said that the nature of the disputed compensation payments - many small, individual payouts - means that recovering them through further litigation would be next to impossible.

-“Simply put, BP has buyers’ remorse because it guessed wrong on the cost of a deal, which it - for nearly two years - negotiated, co-authored, agreed to and sought court approval of,” said Jim Roy, one of the lawyers for the individuals and businesses who sought compensation.
-“The notion that BP is somehow trying to portray itself as a victim is preposterous.”

-In April, BP added $500 million to its estimated compensation payouts under the settlement.
-Its best guess was for a total of $8.2 billion of business economic losses and other compensation claims, with only $1.7 billion left of the $20 billion it set aside for paying these and other costs.
+In April, BP added $500 million to its estimate of compensation payouts under the settlement based on what it knows so far.
+Its best guess is for a total of $8.2 billion of business economic loss and other compensation claims, with only $1.7 billion left in the $20 billion pot it set aside for paying these and other costs.

-According to Deepwater Horizon Economic Settlement website, 46,460 claims - out of nearly 193,000 in the works - have been identified as eligible, for a payout of $3.8 billion so far.
-About 60 percent of that is for business economic losses, and the facility will remain open until next April.

-So the compensation payouts contested by BP may end up as a relatively small part of the final bill.
-Other developments, such as being found grossly negligent rather than negligent, could increase its liability by much more.
+The extra compensation payouts BP is contesting may end up as a relatively small part of the final bill.
+Other developments, such as being found grossly negligent rather negligent, could increase its liability by much more.

-Additional reporting by Kathy Finn in New Orleans and Braden Reddall in San Francisco; Editing by David Goodman and Bob Burgdorfer